nathanhoad/godot_dialogue_manager/docs/CSharp.md

 ## State

-When looking for state, the Dialogue Manager will search in the current scene (ie. the scene returned from `GetTree().CurrentScene`), any autoloads, as well as anything passed in to the `extraGameStates` array in `GetNextDialogueLine(resource, key, extraGameStates)`.
-In order for a property to be visible to the Dialogue Manager it needs to have the `[Export]` decorator applied.
+When looking for state, the Dialogue Manager will search in the current scene (i.e. the scene returned from `GetTree().CurrentScene`), any autoloads, as well as anything passed in to the `extraGameStates` array in `GetNextDialogueLine(resource, key, extraGameStates)`.
+In order for a property to be visible to the Dialogue Manager, it needs to have the `[Export]` decorator applied.

 ## Mutations